scipy-lectures/scientific-python-lectures/intro/language/first_steps.rst

     int a;
     a = 3;

-In addition, the type of an object may change. `b` was first an integer, but it became a string when it was assigned the value `hello`.
+In addition, the type of a variable may change, in the sense that at one point in time it can be equal to a value of a certain type, and a second point in time, it can be equal to a value of a different type. `b` was first equal to an integer, but it became equal to a string when it was assigned the value `'hello'`.
 Operations on integers (``b=2*a``) are coded natively in the Python standard library, and so are some operations on strings such as additions and multiplications, which amount respectively to concatenation and